 - Super Prototype: Cy is the first of his kind.

 - Tastes Like Friendship: Subverted.
-Cy takes a hamburger, and then takes out all the good stuff!
-He thus turns it into a ball of beef-like eck!
+Spencer tries to eat a hamburger through Cy's mouth, who then takes out all the good stuff.
+He thus turns it into a ball of beef-like eck.

 - This Is Gonna Suck: Spencer says something along these lines when he gets ready to face the Brood Warrior.